synaptics-synap/toolkit/model/docs/copy.md

 ## Copy options
 To copy models, run `python -m model.copy`.
 The following options are available:
+- `--serial`: The device serial for ADB.
+By default ADB will use the first connected device it finds, use this to specify a different device.
 - `--board_ip`: The IP address of the board to copy models to.
+If provided, SSH will be used instead of ADB for copying.
 - `--convert_dir`: Directory containing the SyNAP model folders.
 Default is `models/converted`.
 - `--copy_dir`: The directory to copy models into on the board.
 Will be created if it doesn't exist.
 Default is `/home/root/models`.
 - `--all | --latest | --models`: Select which models to copy from `--copy_dir`.
 Only one of these options may be specified at a time.